ron-png/oxi-dns/README.md

 - Make the UI more user friendly (feature)
 - Verify DNS over TLS, HTTPS and QUIC work (feature)
 - Verify that changing Settings in the UI (Like Port or listen address) works with the generated terminal commands.
+- let the user define the https request path

 ### Goals for Version 2:
 - Security enhancements